20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Brandly)

-Real estate business cards are small, but can still include multiple effective design elements like contact information, address, website, logos, a property listing photo, and QR code.
-In this example, the tagline of “Home is the nicest word there is!” is strategically placed on the back.
-A marketing tagline or brand slogan is great for highlighting your brand and business style and this one, in particular, shows the agent’s eagerness to find his clients a wonderful home.
+Why we like it: Business cards are small but can still include multiple effective design elements like contact information, address, website, logos, a property listing photo, and QR code.
+In this example, the tagline “Home is the nicest word there is!” is strategically placed on the back.
+A marketing tagline or brand slogan is excellent for highlighting your brand and business style, and this one, in particular, shows the agent’s eagerness to find his clients a wonderful home.

 18. Highlight Your Properties